 Ombudsman of Ontario, Investigation into closed meetings held by council for the Municipality of South Huron (February 2015) at para 58, online.

 Ombudsman of Ontario, Investigation into whether council for the Municipality of Magnetawan held illegal closed meetings (June 2015) at para 54, online.

-Local Authority Services, A Report to the corporation of the County of Essex (September 2009) at 17, online.
+Local Authority Services, This link opens in a new tabem>A Report to the corporation of the County of Essex (September 2009) at 17, online.

-Douglas R Wallace, Report to the council of the City of Ottawa, online.
+Douglas R Wallace, This link opens in a new tabReport to the council of the City of Ottawa, online.